maserlib/ExPRES/docs/usage/advanced.rst

   unstable particles.
 The range of radio source frequencies must also be set.
 - *The radio source properties.* The radio emission mechanism is defined by a set of parameters characterising the radio source beaming pattern.

+All spatial parameters of the simulation configuration (distances, radii, lengths...) must be defined in the same units as that of provided *central body* radius.
+Hence, setting the central body radius to *1* implies that all other spatial parameters are provided in units of the central body planetary radii.
+On the contrary, providing the radius of the central body in km implies that all other spatial parameters must be also provided in km.
+The recommended convention is to provide all spatial parameters in units of the *central body* radius.
+This convention is followed in the examples provided below.

 Simulation Setup
 ----------------